 Add a new code cell by clicking the +Code command in the toolbar.

 Add a new text cell by clicking the +Text command in the toolbar.

-The cell changes to edit mode and now type markdown and you will see the preview at the same time
+The cell changes to edit mode and now type markdown and you can see the preview at the same time

-Clicking outside the text cell will show the markdown text.
+Clicking outside the text cell shows the markdown text.

 Trusted and Non Trusted